-- 5.1.4 In all the cases listed in 5.1.2 and 5.1.3, the test results on welding procedure approval performed by the welder to be certified, can be considered as practical tests on welders' approval. - 5.1.5 Recognition of documents confirming the qualification of welders and issued by another classification society or authorized competent authority shall be determined in each case by the Register during technical supervision for ships under construction or manufacture of products in the scope sufficient to confirm compliance of these documents with the requirements of Section 4, Part III "Technical supervision during manufacture of materials" of the Rules for Technical Supervision During Construction of Ships and Manufacture of Materials and Products for Ships. - 5.1.6 Terms for validity and extension of the Welder Approval Test Certificate shall comply with the requirements of Section 4, Part III Technical supervision during manufacture of materials" of the Rules for Technical Supervision During Construction of Ships and Manufacture of Materials and Products for Ships or the international and/or national standards, including EN 287, ISO 9606, ASME Sec.
-DX, ANSI/AWS D1.1, ISO 14732 as may be agreed upon with the Register.
+5.1.4 In all the cases listed in 5.1.2 and 5.1.3, the test results on welding procedure approval performed by the welder to be certified, can be considered as practical tests on welders' approval.

+5.1.5 Recognition of documents confirming the qualification of welders and issued by another classification society or authorized competent authority shall be determined in each case by the Register during technical supervision for ships under construction or manufacture of products in the scope sufficient to confirm compliance of these documents with the requirements of Section 4, Part III "Technical supervision during manufacture of materials" of the Rules for Technical Supervision During Construction of Ships and Manufacture of Materials and Products for Ships.

+5.1.6 Terms for validity and extension of the Welder Approval Test Certificate shall comply with the requirements of Section 4, Part III Technical supervision during manufacture of materials" of the Rules for Technical Supervision During Construction of Ships and Manufacture of Materials and Products for Ships or the international and/or national standards, including EN 287, ISO 9606, ASME Sec.
+IX, ANSI/AWS D1.1, ISO 14732 as may be agreed upon with the Register.

-6 APPROVAL OF WELDING PROCEDURES FOR STEEL STRUCTURES AND PRODUCTS by the Register and shall comply with the requirements of Section 6, Part III "Technical Supervision during Manufacture of Materials" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.
+6 APPROVAL OF WELDING PROCEDURES FOR WELDING OF STEEL STRUCTURES AND PRODUCTS

+6.1.1 The welding procedures adopted for the manufacture of structures subject to survey by the Register, which are mentioned in 1.1.1, shall be approved by the Register and shall comply with the requirements of Section 6, Part III "Technical Supervision during Manufacture of Materials" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.